The spin-one Motzkin chain is gapped for any area weight $t<1$

 Note that it is straightforward to generalize the above to a mapping $H^{L,h+1}_{p,q} \to H^{L,h}_{p,q}$.
 Locate the rightmost balanced step, flatten it (along with its partner) if required, and then swap it with $s_1$.

 Now we turn to analyzing the area of $w'$.
 The portion that got lowered by one unit of height was seen in Prop. \ref{pr:separation-b1-s1} to have length larger than $(f_2 - a_2) k$, and so

-Observe that if the extra flattening step is performed before the swap, this only gives a further reduction of the area (Fig. \ref{fig:flattening-components-hl1}) and so the bound above still holds true.
-In any case, the described swap procedure only changes two (if no flattening is needed) or three (including flattening) steps of the original walk $w$ (Fig. \ref{fig:hl1-lowering-summary}).
+Observe that if the extra flattening step is performed before the swap, this only gives a further reduction of the area (Fig. \ref{fig:h1_single_side_zero}) and so the bound above still holds true.
+In any case, the described swap procedure only changes two (if no flattening is needed) or three (including flattening) steps of the original walk $w$.

 The constructed mapping is not injective, as several different choices of $w$ can lead to the same resulting $w'$.
 To obtain a valid relation between normalization factors, we must bound the cardinality of the preimage for an arbitrary $w'\in H^{LR}_{p,q}$.
 We have established that the mapping changes at most three steps in the entire walk.
 So there are at most ${(f_1 + f_2) k \choose 3}$ choices for the locations at which changes are operated.
 Each change is uniquely specified, and therefore no more than ${(f_1 + f_2) k \choose 3}$ elements of $H^{L,1}_{p,q}$ get mapped to the same target in $H^{LR}_{p,q}$.
-Combining this with eq. \eqref{eq:area-bounds} we find